newrelic/infrastructure-agent-chef/CONTRIBUTING.md

 #### Integration tests

 Integration testing is performed by [Test Kitchen][9].
 Integration tests can be performed on a local workstation using [Vagrant][12] and [VirtualBox][13].
-After a successful converge, tests are uploaded and ran out of band of Chef.
+After a successful converge, tests are uploaded and run out of band of Chef.
 Tests should be designed to ensure that a recipe has accomplished its respective goal(s).
 All integration tests have been written using [Inspec][10].
 See [.kitchen.yaml][11] for more information on the specific configuration.